barnlaten/barnlaten.github.io/clean2/vardag_en.md

 - Don't use any cleaning Chemicals on the floor, not even "såpa".
 Use water on "stubborn" smudges.

 ### Other information
-- The responsibility for cleaning lies with the "Miljögruppen".
-The environmental group can be reached by emailing miljo@barnlaten.se
+- Cleaning responsibility lies with the Cleaning Manager (Anton Willeson Nordlund).
+The Cleaning Manager can be reached by sending an email to stadansvarig@barnlaten.se
+- Daily cleaning takes approximately 2 hours, and weekend cleaning takes about 2.5 hours.
-- Always email "Miljögruppen" if there is something you discover that is missing when you clean or if you take the last of something / open the last bottle, etc.
+- Always contact Cleaning Manager if there is something you discover that is missing when you clean or if you take the last of something / open the last bottle, etc.
-- Always check that the vacuum cleaner bag is not full, notify "Miljögruppen" if you open the last box with vacuum cleaner bags.
+- Always check that the vacuum cleaner bag is not full, notify Cleaning Manager if you open the last box with vacuum cleaner bags.
 - Detergent is in the cupboard to the left of the door between the changing room and the playroom.
-- Everyday cleaning takes about 1 hour and weekend cleaning about 1.5 hours once you have gotten into the habit.
 - Last but not least ...
 Use common sense and remember that we clean so that our children and staff have a good environment around them and to minimize the spread of infection.
-- Cleaning responsibility lies with the Cleaning Manager (Anton Willeson Nordlund).
-The Cleaning Manager can be reached by sending an email to stadansvarig@barnlaten.se
-- Daily cleaning takes approximately 2 hours, and weekend cleaning takes about 2.5 hours.

 ### The following is done by the staff every day
 - Sweeps under the tables and keeps order in the kitchen.